This position is no longer available.

 Lab Inter-Disciplinary Instructor

-The Lab Inter-disciplinary Instructor works in a team-based primarily environment within the Keigwin School of Nursing to oversee the use of the nursing skills lab by undergraduate and graduate nursing students.
-The Lab Inter-disciplinary Instructor may also serves as an instructor and mentor to other healthcare science students.
+The Lab Inter-disciplinary Instructor works in a team-based environment primarily within the Keigwin School of Nursing to oversee the use of the nursing skills lab by undergraduate and graduate nursing students.
+The Lab Inter-disciplinary Instructor also serves as an instructor and mentor to other healthcare science students.

 Essential Job Duties